jfjlaros/demultiplex/README.md

 other sequences are written to the `small` file.

 ## `demultiplex`
-The `demultiplex` command provides several ways to demultiplex a FASTA or a FASTQ file based on a list of barcodes.
+The `demultiplex` program provides several ways to demultiplex any number of FASTA or a FASTQ files based on a list of barcodes.
 This list can either be provided via a file or guessed from the data.
 The demultiplexer can be set to search for the barcodes in the header, or in the read itself.
 To allow for mismatches, two distance functions (edit distance and Hamming distance) are available.

 ### Illumina FASTQ files
 For Illumina FASTQ files, the barcodes can usually be found in the header of